Through The Fibro Fog

 cherry mango popsicle on heart shaped ice with cherries.

 When the summer sun comes out, look no further than these tasty icy treats!
-My 2 ingredient mango sorbet and apple juice popsicles are both reader favourites.
+My 2 ingredient mango sorbet and apple juice popsicles are both reader favorites.

 I'm always in the kitchen, so come join me on Instagram, Facebook and Pinterest to be the first to hear of new recipes!
 And please do leave a star rating if you've tried the recipe!